-- May lead to spinal deformity and increased chance of getting worse.
+- May lead to spinal deformity and an increased chance of getting worse.

 - Difficult to carry weight load of spine.

-First a complete history is taken to identify possible injury or factors that may have lead to broken back.
+First, a complete history is taken to identify possible injury or factors that may have lead to a broken back.

 X-ray is still the primary method to see if a fracture exists.
-Also CT scan and MRI may be performed
+Also, a CT scan and MRI may be performed.

-Physical exam to include palpation of spine.
-Also tests to determine any spinal cord or nerve damage such as reflexes and muscle testing.
+Physical exam to include palpation of the spine.
+Also, tests to determine any spinal cord or nerve damage, such as reflexes and muscle testing.

 Do I need surgery to fix a broken back?

-In some cases surgery may be required to allow healing of the fractured area.
+In some cases, surgery may be necessary to allow healing of the fractured area.
 Depending on the type of fracture will dictate what type of procedure that may be performed.

 Issues with compression fractures are usually addressed with the following:

-- Catheter is guided to fracture site and special bone cement is injected into the fracture site.
+- The catheter is guided to the fracture site, and special bone cement is injected into the fracture site.

-- A small incision made at fracture site and a balloon is placed and inflated to create a space.
-Next bone cement is used to fill in this space and even out the height of the spine.
+- A small incision is made at the fracture site, and a balloon is placed and inflated to create a space.
+Next, bone cement is used to fill in this space and even out the spine’s height.

 Procedures for more involved broken back fractures:

 - Surgical removal of all or part of the vertebrae.
-Next the removed bone is replaced with plates or screws.
+Next, the removed bone undergoes a replacement with plates or screws.

-- Plates and screws are used to join two or more spinal bones into one.
-Usually flexibility and ROM are reduced after this procedure.
+- Plates and screws join two or more spinal bones into one.
+Usually, flexibility and ROM will diminish after this procedure.

-Regardless if you have surgery or not physical therapy is imperative for your recovery from a broken back.
-Therapy with help to rebuild the muscles that will support and stabilize your spine and also help to restore the maximal mobility at the spine.
-Most important the correct movement and posture education will be addressed to limit negative force on the spine.
+Regardless if you have surgery or not, physical therapy is imperative for your recovery from a broken back.
+Therapy helps rebuild the muscles that will support and stabilize your spine and restore maximal mobility at the spine.
+Most importantly, the correct movement and posture education will limit the negative force on the spine.

-In most cases not requiring a surgical intervention the time frame for recovery is about 8-10 weeks.
-This time frame usually involves rest, use of brace and pain medication.
-Surgical intervention s can vary for recovery times but may be up to 12 to 14 months to reach your maximal potential.
+In most cases, not requiring surgical intervention, the time frame for recovery is about 8-10 weeks.
+This time frame usually involves rest, the use of a brace, and pain medication.
+Surgical intervention s can vary for recovery times but maybe up to 12 to 14 months to reach your maximum potential.